hahnrena/Echomail-final/README.md

 Sending Surveys

--Users can send surveys to their clients and view the collection of sent surveys on their Dashboard -Users can see how many of their clients responded 'Yes' or 'No' to their service and when the user sent the survey
+-Users can send surveys to their clients and view the collection of sent surveys on their Dashboard -Users can viewhow many of their clients responded 'Yes' or 'No' to their service and when the user sent the survey

 <img width="685" alt="Screen Shot 2020-04-14 at 9 18 05 PM" src="https://user-images.githubusercontent.com/62117964/79288713-7b2d1380-7e95-11ea-96b9-553083f45d02.png">